charlierobin/xojo-PaintCodeBezierPathConvert/README.md

 # Convert code copied from PaintCode into Xojo GraphicsPath methods

-PaintCode is great, but only outputs point/path info for Objective-C, Swift, and JavaScript.
+PaintCode is great at authoring Bezier paths/shapes etc for use in code, but only outputs point/path info for Objective-C, Swift, and JavaScript.
 (And perhaps a few others, I forget.)

-This Xojo IDE script takes a selection pasted from PaintCode (`Web ▸ JavaScript Canvas`) ...
+This Xojo IDE script takes a selection pasted from PaintCode (`Web ▸ JavaScript Canvas` only) ...

 ```
 context.moveTo(47.5, 0.25);